 Once your pond water has warmed up it's the ideal time to plant up your pond with new plants or replace any that you have lost over the Winter.
 Hornwort, willowmoss, ranunculus, potamogeton & callitriche are all great oxygenators, and are a good addition to your pond.
 All pond plants add oxygen and provide shelter for fish - add different varieties of water lilies, marginals and reeds to help.
 When putting new plants in always use aquatic compost in a pond basket topped with sterilised aquatic gravel, and for best results use a slow release aquatic plant fertiliser - all available in store.

 PUMPS & FILTERS

 Spring is when your filter will be working its' hardest, so ensure that everything is working properly.
 Replace your filter foams if they have decayed or rotted away but the most important thing to do is to change your UV Bulb.
 These only last for 12 months and lose c.10% of their efficiency per month.
 Spring is when Blanket Weed and Algae can take a hold of your pond so ensure your bulb is new.
-If your pond is swamped with Blanket Weed or algae, come down to the store and either add a new filter or UVC, or grab some Blanket Weed or algae control, or an electronic blanketweed controller - we have many solutions which work a treat!
+If your pond is swamped with Blanket Weed or algae, come down to the store and either add a new filter or UVC, or grab some Blanket Weed or algae control - we have many solutions which work a treat!
 More oxygen helps prevent Blanket Weed so ideally add an air pump and airstone and plants to your pond.
 You should aim for 2/3 of your pond surface covered in pond plants, as this helps oxygenation and provides shading for fish and wildlife.